peachbastard/the-beastlands/src/site/notes/Recaps/2023-10-26 Champagne Supernova.md

 	- Shook becomes incensed and asks why they left him behind
 	- Hymn and Sniff try to argue that they offered to bring him with them to save her
 	- Shook says that he was powerful enough to cast ninth level spells, but he never knew when to quit; which is why she left him after their son died
-- Sniff also reveals that the party has a bomb that could destroy the city; despite Hymn's attempts at stopping him by kicking him in the dick
+- Sniff also reveals that the party has a [[Inventory/The Bomb\|bomb]] that could destroy the city; despite Hymn's attempts at stopping him by kicking him in the dick
 	- Shook demands to know more about the bomb and says that she'll be Hymn's forever if they help her destroy the city
 	- Hymn refuses to kill the innocents, and Shook responds that there's another [[NPC/Captain Janken\|blue tiefling]] in the city with a bomb that will be willing to help her
 - Shook says that she, Shook Johnson, was taught the way of thunder and vengeance from her grandmother, and that she has forsaken the ways of her ancestors for too long
 	- Mabel and tells her about how she has disavowed the junken and the Wizard's Union and is starting her own people, but Shook jumps off Hymn's silver dragon and disappears
-- Sniff says they should rest in the mansion, but Hymn refuses to stay where they just got dump
+- Sniff says they should rest in the mansion, but Hymn refuses to stay where they just got dumped
 - While Hymn cries, Roy asks if it's their first time being left by a woman, and says that he's been there before when they confirm that it was
 	- Roy asks if a song would make them feel better, pulls out his lute, and says, "Well anyway, here's Wonderwall"
 	- Hymn cries on his shoulder as he plays